mlcommons/training/large_language_model/megatron-lm/README.md

 # 1. Problem
 Large Language Model - GPT-3 175B

 # 2. Directions

-Our codebase is capable of training large language models with both model and data parallelism .
+Our codebase is capable of training large language models with both model and data parallelism.

+### Steps to configure machine

 To use this repository, please install a supported version of PyTorch with GPU support (python 3.8, pytorch 1.8, cuda 11.1, and nccl 2.8.3 and above) and NVIDIA [APEX](https://github.com/NVIDIA/apex#quick-start).
 We recommend using one of [NGC's PyTorch containers](https://ngc.nvidia.com/catalog/containers/nvidia:pytorch).
 The latest tested compatible version is `nvcr.io/nvidia/pytorch:22.04-py3`).

+### Steps to run and time

 To train GPT-3, set `COM_DIR` in `gpt3_blend.sh` to point to the C4 dataset location which contains the dataset after preprocessing.